A $C^1$-It\^o's formula for flows of semimartingale distributions: Introduction

 where $\L[V]$ is a linear operator {involving $D_x D_m V$} and $D^2_m V$ (see Section \ref{sec:Verification} for an explicit expression), and $H$ is the Hamiltonian given by

-In the optimal control theory, the verification theorem states that, given a smooth solution to the HJB equation (or equivalently the value function), the optimizer of the optimization problem in the definition of $H$ provides a feedback optimal control.
-To establish this verification theorem, a classical approach is to rely on the It\^o's formula by assuming that $V \in C^{1,2}$ in the sense that $V$, $\partial_t V$, $D_m V$, $D_x D_m V$ and $D^2_m V$ are all well-defined and continuous (see e.g. \cite{Guo Pham Wei} and \cite{Talbi Touzi Zhang} for some closely related problems).
-At the same time, for the above class of optimal control problems, the definition of the Hamiltonian $H$ as well as the associated optimizer involves only the first order derivative $D_m V$.
-It is then natural to ask whether it is enough to only require $C^{1}$-regularity of $V$ {(in the sense that $V$ and $D_m V$ are both continuous)} to establish the verification theorem.
+The classical verification theorem states that, given a smooth solution to the HJB equation (or equivalently the value function), the optimizer in the definition of $H$ provides a feedback optimal control.
+It relies on It\^o's formula, assuming that $V \in C^{1,2}$ in the sense that $V$, $\partial_t V$, $D_m V$, $D_x D_m V$ and $D^2_m V$ are all well-defined and continuous (see e.g. \cite{Guo Pham Wei} and \cite{Talbi Touzi Zhang} for some closely related problems).
+At the same time, for the above class of optimal control problems, the definition of the Hamiltonian $H$ as well as the associated optimizer only involve the first order derivative $D_m V$.
+It is then natural to ask whether it is enough to only require $C^{1}$-regularity on $V$ {(in the sense that $V$ and $D_m V$ are both continuous)}. \\ By using our $C^1$-It\^o's formula, we actually establish a verification theorem which only assumes that $V$ is ${C^{1}}$.

-In this paper, we introduce a dual approach to study the above class of McKean-Vlasov control problems.
-By using our $C^1$-It\^o's formula, we shall establish a verification theorem by only assuming that $V \in {C^{1}}$.
 To the best of our knowledge, {this approach is new even for} classical optimal control problems.
+The proof goes together with the proof of a dual formulation which is of own interest.

-In the rest of the paper, we first establish our $C^1$-It\^o's formula for flows of semimartingale distributions in Section \ref{sec:Ito}.
-Then, in Section \ref{sec:Verification}, we study a class of McKean-Vlasov optimal control problems, and provide a verification theorem by using our $C^1$-It\^o's formula.
+The rest of this paper is organized as follows.
+The $C^1$-It\^o's formula for flows of semimartingale distributions is proved in Section \ref{sec:Ito}.
+Section \ref{sec:Verification} is dedicated to our verification and duality arguments for a class of McKean-Vlasov optimal control problems.